ignite/cli/docs/docs/guide/04-blog/00-build-blog.md

   total: "0"
 ```

+By querying the blockchain, you can verify that your transaction was processed successfully and that the blog post has been added to the chain.
+Additionally, you can use other query commands to retrieve information about other data on the blockchain, such as accounts, balances, and governance proposals.

+Let's modify the blog post that we just created by changing the `body` content.
+To do this, we can use the `blogd tx blog update-post` command, which allows us to update an existing blog post on the blockchain.
+When running this command, we will need to specify the ID of the blog post that we want to modify, as well as the new body content that we want to use.
+After running this command, the transaction will be broadcasted to the blockchain and the blog post will be updated with the new body content.

 ```
 blogd tx blog update-post 0 'Hello, World!'
 'This is a blog post from Alice' --from alice
 ```

+Now that we have updated the blog post with new content, let's query the blockchain again to see the changes.
+To do this, we can use the `blogd q blog list-post` command, which will return a list of all the blog posts on the blockchain.
+By running this command again, we can see the updated blog post in the list, and we can verify that the changes we made have been successfully applied to the blockchain.

 ```
 blogd q blog list-post